Happy-Ferret/neje-ui/README.md

 5. Chrome browser has convinent options for application (--app etc).

 ### Pros

- Can make golang progs that can be cross compiled easily with small size.
+ * Can make golang progs that can be cross compiled easily with small size.

 ### Cons

- Cann't control browser precisely, must control them by javascript manually. (window size, menu etc.)
+ * Cann't control browser precisely, must control them by javascript manually. (window size, menu etc.)
+* Behaviour may be different for each platform if chrom is not found.

 # Contribution